What Is a Hip Replacement?

-There are different styles of minimally invasive hip surgery that involve one or two smaller incisions.
 The anterior approach uses one incision and typically has a shorter hospital stay—one to two days in some cases, and same-day outpatient in others.
 Traditional approaches, on the other hand, can require a hospital stay of up to four days.
 The decision for which surgery is performed is based on individual patient factors.

 Sometimes, both hip joints need replacement.
 UOA joint replacement physicians will advocate a simultaneous bilateral hip replacement for certain patients.
 The benefits include less overall hospital time, only one time spent under anesthesia and less overall rehabilitation time.
 Using an anterior approach, which results in less pain and disability, makes a bilateral hip replacement attractive to many patients who need both hips replaced.

 Damage to the hip joint is the main indicator for hip replacement surgery.
 The hip joint may become damaged due to one or more factors, including:

 - Osteoarthritis (wear and tear) is the main cause of damage to the hip joint, causing pain, swelling and reduced joint motion.

 - Rheumatoid arthritis may also cause damage by producing inflammation that erodes cartilage and occasionally underlying bone.

 - Traumatic arthritis is a form of osteoarthritis that develops after an injury or fracture to the joint.